BatchClayderman/onePaperMultipleTypesettingStyles/README.md

 - IEEEConference
 - IEEEJournal
 - Springer
+- Wiley

-Please note that it is required to **specifically change the title in the Springer template** while modifying the ``./Content/title.tex`` file.
+Please note that it is required to **specifically change the title in the Springer and the Wiley templates** while modifying the ``./Content/title.tex`` file.